void-linux/void-docs/src/xbps/repositories/mirrors/changing.md

 # Changing Mirrors

-Repository files define URLs for the repository mirror used.
-These files are installed by the package manager in `/usr/share/xbps.d`, but if duplicate files are found in `/etc/xbps.d`, those values are used instead.
+Each repository has a file defining the URL for the mirror used.
+For official repositories, these files are installed by the package manager in `/usr/share/xbps.d`, but if duplicate files are found in `/etc/xbps.d`, those values are used instead.

-To modify mirror URLs cleanly, copy all the repository configuration files to to `/etc/xbps.d` and change the URLs in each repository file in `/etc/xbps.d`.
+To modify mirror URLs cleanly, copy all the repository configuration files to to `/etc/xbps.d` and change the URLs in each copied repository file.

 ```
 # mkdir -p /etc/xbps.d